Last Updated on September 24, 2022

 It is safe to eat spinach during pregnancy.
-Spinach is a nutrient-rich food that can offer many benefits to pregnant women.
-Spinach is packed with vitamins and minerals like iron, folic acid, and calcium (Source: Bioactive Foods in Promoting Health)
+Spinach is a nutrient-rich food that can offer many health benefits to pregnant women.
+Spinach is packed with essential vitamins and minerals like iron, folic acid, and calcium (Source: Bioactive Foods in Promoting Health)

 However, spinach must be prepared and cooked properly before eating it to reduce the risk of foodborne illness.
 Pregnant women should avoid eating raw unwashed spinach or spinach that has not been cleaned properly.

 Here are the different kinds of spinach you can find in the grocery store and how to cook and prepare them:

 Bags of fresh spinach, whether baby leaf or regular, are usually pre-washed, but it is still important to give them a wash at home before using them.
 It is also important to remove any bruised or wilted leaves and to eat the spinach in advance of any expiration date.

 You can also cook spinach, which is also safe when pregnant.
 It’s a good idea not to overcook spinach if you can.
 Overcooking it can make the spinach lose some of its vital nutrients.
 (Source: National Library of Medicine)

 Frozen spinach is a great option if you don’t have fresh spinach on hand.
 Frozen spinach is pre-washed and usually doesn’t need to be cooked for very long.

 You can cook frozen spinach in a pan on the stove, in the microwave, or even in a steamer.
 It’s also good in smoothies if you like spinach as an ingredient.
 Again, it’s best not to overcook spinach if you can – but frozen spinach is a convenient way to add it to your pregnancy diet.